 Government grants for electric car chargepoints

-The Government’s Electric Vehicle Homecharge Scheme offers grants which cover up to 75% of the cost of 1 charge point and its installation, but the grant cap is set at £350 including VAT.
+The Government's EV chargepoint grant can cover up to 75% of the cost of 1 charge point and its installation, but the grant cap is set at £350 including VAT.

 It’s best to follow the instructions for the chargepoint you're using.